ssokolow/quicktile/README.rst

   make sure you've used CCSM to disable the grid plugin or the fight between it and QuickTile for the same type of functionality may cause unpredictable problems.
-* Some systems may not provide a Python 2.x binary under the name ``python2``.
-  If this is the case on yours, ``install.sh`` must be edited if you choose to use it.
 * You can list your current keybindings by running ``quicktile --show-bindings``
 * You can get a list of valid actions for the configuration file by running